The NIU track & field team headed down to Texas April 12 for the UTEP Invitational (Credit: Jorge Salgado)

-Veteran coach and highly touted recruiter Vince Bingham enters his second season as the NIU's field events coach in 2014-15.
+Veteran coach and highly touted recruiter Vince Bingham enters his third season as the NIU's field events coach in 2015-16.
+The tenure of the much-respected Bingham in DeKalb has coincided with the best years in the history of NIU women's track and field.

 A 2014 inductee into the Missouri Track & Field/Cross Country Coaches Hall of Fame, Bingham joined the Huskies after spending one season as the head coach at Neosho County Community College in Chanute, Kan.
 Prior to working at NCCC, Bingham spent time as a head coach at Missouri Baptist and as an assistant at Kansas, Southern Illinois, Missouri, Lincoln (Mo.) and Lindenwood.

 "We are excited to have Vince join our staff," said NIU's Director of Track & Field/Cross Country Connie Teaberry.
 "He brings a wealth of knowledge as a coach and a recruiter.
 Our staff is once again complete and I'm looking forward to the new success Coach Bingham will assist in helping the program reach."

 "The facilities are amazing and, knowing Connie, I feel like we have a great opportunity to do a really good job here with it being so close to Chicago and in the state of Illinois," Bingham said.
 "There are many good athletes in the state of Illinois.
 The facilities are unbelievable.
 Where I came from, we had nothing.
 Now we have everything, so I'm really excited."